 Photograph: Melissa Crow (Youlissys Creative)

 Kate is increasingly part of the 'world stage' in her genre.
-I feel so lucky to have been able to get to know her at NEA.
-I will continue to follow her career with interest and will also continue to enjoy and treasure her painting of the little white chook 'combing' which I have on my wall..
+I continue to follow her career with interest and to enjoy and treasure her painting of the little white chook 'combing' on my kitchen wall..

 An occasional blog by Beverley Lee, May 2017